michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.6.1 =
+- Added the `content` argument for section and field definition arrays to define custom outputs.
 - Added a hook to filter parsing contents to the `AdminPageFramework_WPReadmeParser` utility class.
 - Fixed a bug caused a fatal error in the `AdminPageFramework_AdminNotice` class, introduced in 3.5.12.